ccao-data/data-architecture/.github/ISSUE_TEMPLATE/new-dbt-test.md

 ## Prerequisites

 Before proceeding, ensure you have a basic understanding of DBT tests.
-Review the [official DBT documentation on data tests](https://docs.getdbt.com/docs/build/data-tests) for foundational knowledge.
+The [official DBT documentation on data tests](https://docs.getdbt.com/docs/build/data-tests) is a great resource.

 ## Checklist